txoof/develtools/README.md

 - Jupyter Notebook:
 `pip install jupyter`

+## nbconvert_templates
+Custom templates for nbconvert.
+Try `nbconvert.py -h` to find the custom template directory (this can be a symlink?)

 ## pipenv_jupyter
 pipenv_jupyter.sh creates a pipenv virtual environment that will play nice with Jupyter in the current working directory.